joncol/nix-workshop/code/04-derivations/01-derivation-basics.md

 ```

 The first time we build `hello-sleep.nix`, it is going to take about 10 seconds.
-We can also see the logs we printed during the build phase is shown:
+We can also see that the log messages that we printed during the build phase are
+shown:

 ```bash
 $ time nix-build 04-derivations/01-derivation-basics/hello-sleep.nix